HPI rejects ‘opportunistic’ Charter Hall and Hostplus’ offer

 In an ASX filing late last week, HPI’s board reiterated that the offer does not provide securityholders with any premium over the company’s net tangible assets (NTA).
 This lack of a premium contrasts sharply with precedents set by other ASX-listed REIT transactions, as outlined in HPI’s target statement, it said.

-Moreover, the board emphasised that the offer fails to recognise the intrinsic value of HPI’s portfolio.
+Moreover, the board said that the offer fails to recognise the intrinsic value of HPI’s portfolio.

 “HPI owns a high quality portfolio that is well positioned for future growth; and HPI’s business is in a strong position and delivering growing returns,” it said.

-Charter Hall also added that the offer price represents a 17.7 per cent premium over its undisturbed trading level of $3.27 per security and is fully funded, providing cash certainty amid economic uncertainty, while also ensuring liquidity without brokerage costs and low execution risk from an Australia-based bidder.
+Charter Hall also said that the offer price represents a 17.7 per cent premium over its undisturbed trading level of $3.27 per security and is fully funded, providing cash certainty amid economic uncertainty, while also ensuring liquidity without brokerage costs and low execution risk from an Australian-based bidder.

 AUTHOR